satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 ## Reliability Deep Dive

-### 94. What is an error budget, and how do you manage it?
+### What is an error budget, and how do you manage it

 **Answer:**
 - Error budget is 100% - SLO (e.g., 0.1% for 99.9%).